 One prize, three nominations for CADS at the 50th Cambridge Drama Festival!

 The CADS entry for this year's Cambridge Drama Festival - Ben Lewis's Romance is Dead, specially adapted for the stage and directed by our own Emma Daintrey - carried off the Backstage Endeavour Award on Saturday 28 April!
 Also nominated among the awards were Rebecca Aloneftis (Best Actress), Nicky Paton (Best Actor) and Mark Hamblin (Best Cameo).
 Congratulations to all involved!
 Pictured left are Emma and Joe Daintrey with their award, and on the right the cast looking (mostly) suitably amazed!

-Remember - you can follow our Facebook Event for more updates and information!
+Remember - you can check out our Facebook page for more updates and information!